Adroiti/docs-for-code-review-tools/ESLint/vue/no-duplicate-attributes.md

-Pattern: no duplicate attributes
+Pattern: Duplicate attribute

 Issue: -

 ## Description

 This rule reports duplicate attributes.
+When duplicate arguments exist, only the last one is valid.

 `v-bind:foo` directives are handled as the attributes `foo`.

 <eslint-code-block :rules="{'vue/no-duplicate-attributes': ['error']}">